 For a given library, download and unpack the archive in a desired location.
 Inside the directory that is extracted is a file called

 OPENMC_CROSS_SECTIONS environment variable to the absolute path of this file and then it will be recognized when you run OpenMC.

 From time to time, the HDF5 format used by OpenMC may be changed in ways that are not backwards compatible.
 While the development team tries to avoid this if possible, sometimes it is necessary for reasons of accuracy and performance.
-The libraries you’ll find here only work with the develop branch of OpenMC at present (and not the most recent release, version 0.10.0).
-In the future, libraries will be made available for each release of OpenMC.
+The libraries you’ll find here work with version 0.11.0 of OpenMC and later.
+In the future, if the HDF5 format changes, updated libraries will be made available here.